kptdev/kpt/pkg/test/runner/README.md

     - Keep the temporary directory used to run the test cases after test.
   - `stdOut`: The expected standard output from running the command.
 Default: "".
   - `stdErr`: The expected standard error from running the command.
 Default: "".
+  - `StdErrRegEx`: A regular expression that is expected to match the standard error.
+Default: "".
   - `disableOutputTruncate`: Control should error output be truncated.
 Default: false.
   - Configurations only apply to `eval` tests: